-There’s some amazing tools out there that are a bit more expensive, but there’s also a very large assortment of items that are really inexpensive.
+There are some amazing tools out there that are a bit more expensive, but there’s also a very large assortment of items that are really inexpensive.

-This collection of 15 fantastic craft supplies for gift giving is what I consider to be basic, must-have supplies.
+This collection of 15 fantastic craft supplies for gift-giving is what I consider to be basic, must-have supplies.
 Grab a cute basket, fill it with a few favorites, and further endear yourself to your crafting friend!

 And If you’re just getting started with building your own craft supply, or need to do some restocking, this handy list makes it easy to get the bases covered.